Welcome to SF Loves Tango!

 My tango journey started in 2013.
 Within the first 10 months of being introduced to tango, I went from performing at local dance studio showcases to competing in the 2014 USA Argentine Tango Championship and got into the semi-final round in the “Tango Escenario” (Stage Tango) category as a first-time contestant.
 Shortly after, due to job loss and traveling outside of the states, I took a break from dancing for several months.
 When I returned to tango, I immersed myself in the social tango world – dancing at local milongas almost every day, traveling to tango festivals and marathons around the country several times a year, started teaching and returned to performing since 2016, and began organizing the All-nighter milonga at The Beat with Jonas since 2018.

 In my non-tango life, I’m a user experience designer, creating useful, meaningful & pleasant user interfaces, interactions, products, and experiences for people.

 My name is Maika and I’m the creator of this website, yet it could not exist without the help of guest writers, contributors, and friends who help me write the stories and supply the content.
 The primary mission of this website is to celebrate the San Francisco Tango community, support everyone that is involved and share it with the world.

 I love hearing people’s Tango stories and often share them on this website, so its only fitting that I share mine.

 I hope you enjoy this delightful Tango city as much as I did.
-I now live back in my hometown of Hilo, Hawaii and am helping to grow the Tango community here.
-Visit BigIslandTango.com for more info.
-We love visitors!
+I now live back in my hometown of Hilo, Hawaii, and I am helping to grow the Tango community here.
+Visit BigIslandTango.com for more info – We love visitors!